Football

 Dave Brock

-Wide Receivers
+- Wide Receivers

-• Seasons At RU
+- Seasons At RU:

-Salisbury State, 1994
+- Salisbury State, 1994

 • Helping the Scarlet Knights to a second consecutive winning season and bowl berth in 2024, Rutgers averaged 28.9 points per game, the team’s best mark in the Big Ten era and most since 2008.
 The 376 points scored overall and 4,975 yards of total offense both marked the fourth-most season totals in program history, while the 293 first downs were second.
 In addition, RU converted on third down at a clip of 44 percent, the first time reaching 40 percent since 2008.
+Rutgers passed for 2,696 yards, the best mark since 2014, while ranking fourth in Big Ten with 12.7 yards per completion.

-• In 2023, Rutgers was the most improved team in the Big Ten by total offense (+24.1) on the way to securing the program’s first winning season since 2014 and a victory in the Bad Boy Mowers Pinstripe Bowl.
+• In 2023, Rutgers was the most improved team in the Big Ten by total offense (+24.1) on the way to securing the program’s first winning season since 2014 and a victory over Miami in the Bad Boy Mowers Pinstripe Bowl.

 • WR Christian Dremel recorded at least one catch in all 13 games, leading the team with 36 receptions for 468 yards.
 WR JaQuae Jackson ranked as the No. 9 wide receiver in the Big Ten by Pro Football Focus, joining WR Isaiah Washington as Scarlet Knights from the position group to sign NFL contracts.

 • Brock served as offensive coordinator and wide receivers coach for the Scarlet Knights in 2012, helping the team to a Big East championship.
-The unit saw four players earn All-Big East honors, including WR Brandon Coleman, who tied the school record for single-season receiving touchdowns (10).
+The unit saw four players earn All-Big East honors, including WR Brandon Coleman, who tied the school record for single season receiving touchdowns (10).

 • Brock served a five-year stint in the NFL with the Atlanta Falcons (2017-21), focusing on wide receivers.

-• In 2020, WR Calvin Ridley recorded single-season career highs in receptions (90) and receiving yards (1,374), while tallying a team-high nine touchdown receptions to earn All-Pro honors.
+• In 2020, Ridley recorded single-season career highs in receptions (90) and receiving yards (1,374), while tallying a team-high nine touchdown receptions to earn All-Pro honors.
 The first-round pick eclipsed 100 receiving yards in eight games in 2020, the most in the NFL and the third most in a single season in franchise history.

 • Brock served as head coach at Delaware for four seasons (2013-16).
 During his tenure, seven Blue Hen players claimed All-America honors, 21 were named All-CAA and over 50 earned CAA All-Academic honors.
 In addition, five of his players signed professionally, led by DL Zach Kerr (Indianapolis), TE Nick Boyle (Baltimore), OL Erle Ladson (Cleveland) and DB Travis Hawkins (New England) in the NFL, and RB Andrew Pierce (Tri-City) in the IFL.